Simon248/deploy_sphinx_doc/Readme.md

  **REMARKS :**
  * **Theme:** if you use other tehme than sphinx_rtd_theme, you have to install it in dockerfile
  * **Security:** for local use only
- * **Git clone:** only use https so your repo should be publicly available. otherwaise setup an ssh key.
+ * **Git clone:** only use https so your repo should be publicly available. otherwise setup an ssh key.
  * **Git branch:** Not taken into account at this time. always cloning main/master.